 Auth step — copy the token from your browser and paste it into OpenClaw

-When OpenClaw asks for the token, paste the value you copied and press Enter.
-You should see a confirmation that the provider is authenticated and set
+- When OpenClaw asks for the token, paste the value you copied and press Enter.
+You should see a confirmation that the provider is authenticated and set as the default.

 After running the install command, restart OpenClaw so the new plugin is loaded.